-As a multidisciplinary artist, my work involves several disciplines to approach contemporary, socio-political concerns in a non-dominant artistic style.
-My intent is to draw viewers into a space where both they and myself as the artist are implicated and reflected.
-I mix disparate, disjointed, and fractured elements: shadow vs. light, two-dimensional vs. three-dimensional space, geometric vs. organic, hard vs. soft, and abstraction vs. realism.
-These elements create visual tension, evoking a sense of the uncanny.
+My work involves several disciplines to approach contemporary, socio-political subjects in a non-dominant artistic style.
+My intent is to draw viewers into a space where both they and myself as the artist are implicated and reflected, questioning assumptions and norms that legitimize negative social structures.
+I use art as a call to arms, creating works that explore issues about immigrants and gender to encourage cultural and social understanding.

 By incorporating video, installation and a variety of media, I explore visual relationships that are sometimes direct yet at times subtle, often mixing disparate, disjointed, fractured and obscured elements.

 Some of my influences come from a stew of sources: Freud, Jungian archetypes, magic realism, surrealism, Paula Rego, Shirin Neshat, Kiki Smith, Marisol Escobar, Thomas Hirschhorn.